Cooperative Leadership Certification Program

 Fill out the fields below, hit the submit button, and check your e-mail for an invitation to a meeting to review your application.
 If you have any questions, add it to your application or email us at email@example.com .

 Listen in on the Confidence Boosting Introductory Session:

 Listen in on this conversation!
-Cooperative and new economy leaders explored what it takes for healthy and confident cooperative leadership, while also gaining some tips and insight for building skills and humanizing leadership confidence for effective cooperative management.
+Cooperative and solidarity economy leaders listened in on two key lessons for nurturing healthy and confident cooperative facilitation, while also gaining some tips and insight for building skills and humanizing leadership confidence for effective cooperative management.